audiobookshelf/audiobookshelf-api-docs/source/includes/_libraries.md

 Attribute | Type | Description
 --------- | ---- | -----------
 `results` | Array of [Library Item](#library-item) | The requested library items.
 If `minified` is `true`, it will be an array of [Library Item Minified](#library-item-minified). `collapseseries` will add a [Series Num Books](#series-num-books) as `collapsedSeries` to the library items, with only one library item per series.
 However, if there is only one series in the results, they will not be collapsed.
 When filtering by series, `media.metadata.series` will be replaced by the matching [Series Sequence](#series-sequence) object.
-If filtering by series, `collapseseries` is `true`, and there are multiple series, such as a subseries, a `seriesSequenceList` string attribute is added to `collapsedSeries` which represents the items in the subseries that are in the filtered series.
+If filtering by series, `collapseseries` is `true`, and there are multiple series, such as a subseries, a `seriesSequenceList` string attribute is added to `collapsedSeries` which represents the items in the subseries that are in the filtered series. `rssfeed` will add an [RSS Feed Minified](#rss-feed-minified) object or `null` as `rssFeed` to the library items, the item's RSS feed if it has one open.
 `total` | Integer | The total number of results.
 `limit` | Integer | The limit set in the request.
 `page` | Integer | The page set in request.